Director, Aquaculture Research Institute

 Fish Nutrition & Reproduction

-Reproductive success depends upon adequate nutrition, especially in salmonid fish.
-Growth rates depend upon feed intake; precocious maturation of male chinook salmon, for example, has been connected with large size at critical periods whereas inadequate feed intake retards growth and delays maturation in both male and female salmonids.
-Intake levels of specific nutrients is also connected to reproductive success, especially in terms of egg fertilization and hatch rates.
-The carotenoid pigment, astaxanthin, has been demonstrated to be essential in the diet of female Atlantic salmon.
-Offspring from females fed astaxanthin-free diet must receive astaxanthin in their diets are first-feeding fry to prevent death.
-Other micronutrients, e.g., omega-3 fatty acids, trace minerals and vitamins, have been shown to be essential in the diet of fish for successful spawning.
-Nutritional status of captively-raised fish, such as those reared in research laboratories or in captive broodstock programs devoted to restoration of threatened or endangered stocks of salmon, is a critical element supporting reproductively performance.
+Age at maturity and fecundity in salmonid species depends upon feeding rate as well as adequate maternal nutrition.
+Deficiencies of specific nutrients reduce reproductive success, especially in terms of egg fertilization and hatch rates.
+The carotenoid pigment, astaxanthin, has been demonstrated to be essential in the diet of female Atlantic salmon to produce viable eggs and is likely essential for other salmonid species.
+Other micronutrients, e.g., omega-3 fatty acids, trace minerals and vitamins, are essential in the diet of fish for successful spawning.
+Nutritional status of cultured fish, such as those reared in research laboratories or in captive broodstock programs devoted to restoration of threatened or endangered stocks of salmon, is a critical element supporting reproductively performance.
+As salmonid feeds transition from being based on feed ingredients derived from marine resources to plant-based ingredients, new nutritional challenges arise that impact fish growth, health and maturation.
 Thus, the connection between fish nutrition and reproductive studies is critical.